DylanFrenchCarroll/WeatherEventsApp/README.md

 I have implemented Google Maps functionality for my application.
 When a user adds an event it takes their current location and saves the latitude and longitude in the event data.
 A user can view all of their and every other notification on the map via a tab on the Nav Drawer.
 A user can also click on a pin on the map to view/edit/delete details of their events.
 They can also click events from other users and open it in a `read only view` where they can only view not edit/delete the event.
 I was required to enabled feature for my API in google console <br /> <br />

 ### Nav Drawer Navigation
 I used a Nav Drawer to navigate through my application.
 It also provides some extra options such as sign out, change profile picture, change themes and view the `about us` page.
-These will be discussed later in this document as will the menu navigation.
+These will be discussed later in this document as will the menu navigation. <br /> <br />

+### Custom Splash Screen
+I created a custom splash screen to display when the application is loading.
+It contains information including the app name, my name/student number and the W.I.T. logo (Not S.E.T.U) <br /> <br />

+### Display event details without Update or Delete functions
+In the labs we could not view details of donations that were created by other users.
+I decided to create a new view (`readOnlyEvent`) and changed the functionality in the app to display the event in a read only view so that more information could be seen by the user.
+Instead of updating the logic in the already existing `donationDetail` I decided to show that I could create a new fragment and functionality for this feature. <br /> <br />

+### Swipe to Update/Delete
+I created Swipe to Update/Delete events functionality in this app.
+It largely follows the work done within the labs but it is useful functionality to include in my application.
+Not much more to discuss on this topic as I dont want to pawn the idea off as my own. <br /> <br />

+### Scrollview Implemented on Some Fragments
+When creating an event, when the user adds in image and it is displayed the `Add Event` button may disappear off the screen due to the vertical constraints added to the button in regards to the `ImageView`.
+I implemented a scroll view so that a user can scroll down to view the `Add Event` button.
+Vertical constraints allows for some space between the bottom of the page and the `Add Event` button